testdockerwcsim/XTriggerApplication/README.md

   * This runs an example toolchain with two versions of the `dummy` tool.
 It's essentially a Hello World tool

 You're then free to install any applications in your container you wish for development
+* If you are using optional packages (e.g. hk-BONSAI or energetic-bonsai) install them in `$HYPERKDIR` and they will automatically be found whenever you start your container (and `Build.h` will be set appropriately)

 Notes:
 * To exit a container use `exit`